chibipanda/docs/owners_manual.md

 ### ✅ Do:
 - Bring coffee, logic puzzles, or interesting problem
-- Communicate clearly and concisely
+- Communicate clearly and concisely, written is easier
 - Opt for ambient background sounds/lights
 - Respect sensory preferences and quirks
 - Discuss science, language, or existential topics